Tautoro

 Tautoro is a locality about 8 km south-southeast of Kaikohe in Northland, New Zealand.
-Further to the south is the Awarua rural community.
-The eastern part of the locality has a hill Tautoro at 463 m in height, and Lake Tauanui which has sometimes also been given the locality's name.
+The eastern part of the locality has a small scoria cone, Hangunui Pā, the youngest scoria cone Tauanui (351 m) in the southern part of the Kaikohe-Bay of Islands volcanic field, Lake Tauanui, and the hill Tautoro (463 m) which has which gives the locality's name.